vini-muchulski/vini-muchulski/README.md

 - 👋 Hi, I’m Vinícius
 - 👀 I’m a Computer Engineering Student at UFSC
-- 🌱 I’m currently learning Python and C++
+- 🌱 I’m currently learning Python 🐍 and Rust 🦀
 - 💞️ I’m looking to collaborate on new projects
-- 📫 Linkedin: vini_muchulski
 - 🎯 Hobbies: books, games and gym.

 <!---